oresat/oresat-od-database/README.md

 ## How This Works

-- All object dictionaries for a specific OreSat mission are defined by JSONs.
+- All object dictionaries for a specific OreSat mission are defined by YAMLs.
-- A `standard_object.json` contains some CANopen standard objects that any `*_common.json` file can flag to include.
+- A `standard_object.yaml` contains some CANopen standard objects that any `*_common.yaml` file can flag to include.
-- The `sw_common.json` defines all CANopen standard objects, common objects, and common PDOs for all Octavo A8-based cards for a OreSat mission.
+- The `sw_common.yaml` defines all CANopen standard objects, common objects, and common PDOs for all Octavo A8-based cards for a OreSat mission.
-- The `fw_common.json` defines all CANopen standard objects, common objects, and common PDOs for all STM32-based cards for a OreSat mission.
+- The `fw_common.yaml` defines all CANopen standard objects, common objects, and common PDOs for all STM32-based cards for a OreSat mission.
-- All card specific configs are are named `<card_name>.json` format.
+- All card specific configs are are named `<card_name>.yaml` format.
   They contain all card specific objects and PDOs.
-  - **NOTE:** The cards JSON are simular to CANopen's `.eds` files; they are for a device type, not a unique device on a CAN network.
+  - **NOTE:** The cards YAML are simular to CANopen's `.eds` files; they are for a device type, not a unique device on a CAN network.
-- The `beacon.json` file defines the beacon definition as all the data is pull strait out the the C3 OD, which is mostly build from all other ODs.
+- The `beacon.yaml` file defines the beacon definition as all the data is pull strait out the the C3 OD, which is mostly build from all other ODs.
 - All the configs are passed to `gen_od_db()` that reads in all configs cross reference so all OD definition of PDOs match.